The Rise of Fractional CMOs in SaaS & Tech Companies | Executive Search Insights

 Why Companies Consider Fractional CMOs

-• Flexibility: High-growth businesses should be able to alter their marketing activities based on immediate needs.
+• Flexibility: High-growth businesses need to alter their marketing activities based on immediate strategic priorities — the fractional model allows faster reorientation than a full-time CMO mandate typically permits.

-• Scalability: Working with fractional CMOs helps develop processes that can expand with the business.
+• Scalability: Working with fractional CMOs helps develop scalable processes and marketing technology stacks that the company can continue to operate after the fractional engagement concludes.

 Comparison: Regular CMO vs. Fractional CMO